aevers3/liri-node-app/README.md

 Please use the following syntax for the spotify-this-song command: `node liri.js spotify-this-song '<song title>'`.
 Note that for this command, unlike concert-this, the search term will need to be wrapped in quotes.
 For example:
 ![Screenshot spotify-this-song command.](assets/spotify-this-song_valid-search.png "")

-As shown in the screenshot, LIRI returns the Artist, Title, Album, and Audio Preview for each matching search result.
+As shown in the screenshot, LIRI returns the Artist, Title, Album, and Audio Preview URL for each matching search result.

 ### Spotify-this-song Error Messaging
 Sometimes the audio preview for a specific song is unavailable.
 To preserve the rest of the search, LIRI can handle that response and print the following message: